Enjoy watching wildlife? Create a Habitat at Home!

 - Seal off any openings around your house.
 House sparrows and starlings may nest in openings, and these non-native birds are undesirable competitors for food and nesting cavities.
 Bird houses and feeders should be designed and managed to reduce use by sparrows and starlings.

 A source of cover can often double as a place to raise young wildlife.
-Birdhouses, small trees, or plants for pollinators can be perfect for this!
+Birdhouses, small trees, shrubs, or plants for pollinators can be perfect for this!
 You can also provide nesting materials such as yarn, pet hair, dried grass, and straw.

 Check out some ways you can make your own sources of cover below, in our Do-It-Yourself backyard wildlife resources section.